Stolen Louvre jewelry estimated to be worth $102 million, prosecutor says, as search continues

 More recently, a work by French painter Camille Corot was stolen from its frame in 1998 and has never been found.

-More recent heists at other European museums include the theft of four ancient gold artefacts from a museum in the Netherlands in January.
+More recent heists at other European museums include the theft of four ancient gold artifacts from a museum in the Netherlands in January.

 Robbers used explosives to break into the Drents Museum in Assen, making off with three gold bracelets dating from around 50 BC, as well as the 5th-century BC gold Helmet of Cotofenesti, a historically important artifact on loan from the National History Museum of Romania in Bucharest.